gabridome/docs/c-lightning_with_postgresql_reliability.md

 }
 ```

-It is wise to take a backup of the whole directory and to refresh it whenever some relevant parameter is changed on the master.
+It is wise to take a backup of the whole directory and to refresh it whenever some relevant parameter is changed on the primary server.

 #### Connect to the database